 Make a list of book reviewers to approach about your book.
 There are many places you can solicit reviews starting with friends, colleagues, alumni, and review sources listed on the internet.
 Until organic reviews are appearing consistently, you will need to ask everyone to read and review your book.
 Your promotional efforts should bring in a percentage of reviews, but, it’s up to you to get the others.
 Be creative and consistent.

-Two Weeks Before Release
+Step 5: Two Weeks Before Release

 Having a good book launch is essential.
 Your ranking, sales numbers, reviews, and overall activity play a role in building momentum, awareness, and validation.